F94Olivera/agile-engine-test/README.md

 # DISCLAIMER

-Didn't have the time to implement any kind of tests nor to make the binaries due to time
+Didn't have the time to implement any kind of tests, to make the binaries nor the queue in the backend due to time